montoyamoraga/art-notes/README.md

 ## About

-art-notes is a list of art resources and references.
+art-notes is a list of art references and resources.
 It is a project by [Aarón Montoya-Moraga](http://montoyamoraga.io/).

 Last updated on March 2018.